artifex404/local-bedrock/README.md

 ## Optional Database cleanup

-If during the site import you chose another domain than the original `local-bedrock.dev`, a few places in the database will still have the old domain.
+If during the site import you chose another domain than the original `local-bedrock.test`, a few places in the database will still have the old domain.

 The items still having the old domain are: `wp_posts` sample posts **guid**, and `wp_options` **siteurl** and **home** variables.